-During the same evening that we moved into our new house in Switzerland, our landlord, Francis, introduced us to Carlos and Nicole, the couple living downstairs.
-Originally from Portugal, they were apparently excited to meet the new American tenants – typically referred to thereafter as “The Americans.”
+During the same evening that we moved into our new house in Switzerland, our landlord, Francis, introduced us to Carlos and Nicole, the Portuguese couple living downstairs.
+They were really excited to meet the new American tenants, and it wasn’t long before everyone just referred to us as “The Americans.”
 In less than a month, they would introduce us to Nicole’s brother and several sets of their friends, all of whom warmly welcomed us into their Portuguese family.

-After warm introductions all around – 3 kisses on alternating cheeks, as per Swiss custom, Carlos & Nicole promptly invited us to “take a coffee” on their patio.
-We were also incredibly excited to meet our Portuguese neighbors, so we eagerly accepted their invitation.
-We can never turn down coffee.
+After warm introductions all around, three kisses on alternating cheeks as per Swiss custom, Carlos and Nicole promptly invited us to “take a coffee” on their patio.
+We were also really excited to get to know our new Portuguese neighbors, so we eagerly accepted their invitation.
+Plus we never turn down coffee.

 They weren’t kidding when they said Portuguese like to eat, and they know how to do it right!